SethThavareakHour/first-repository/README.md

 How to play :

-1/Run the code by typing python number_guessing_game.py in your terminal.
+1/Run the code by typing python Number Guessing game.py in your terminal.

 2/The computer will generate a random number between 1 and 100.